quangIO/learnstuff/content/post/2018-01-unreal-engine-game-jam.md

 Everything sounds easy so far.
 Let's get to work.

 ### Basic setup:
 Well, trivial task, selecting Twin Stick Shooter template seems like no-brainer.
 For more flexible, it'd be better to start with C++ template because migrating Blueprint projects to C++ project is a tedious task but you don't really need to migrate from C++ to Blueprint.
 You can just use Blueprint if you think C++ is hard.
-However, trust me, writing game logic in C++ is beginner friendly too and it can be cleaner than spahetti Blueprint code in some cases.
+However, trust me, writing game logic in C++ is beginner friendly too and it can be cleaner than spaghetti Blueprint code in some cases.

 ### Ray-tracing
 A simple trick is creating an invisible plane.
 This plane will not have any collision with game objects.
 It blocks `visibility` channel only so when we do the raytracing from the camera, we can have a hit event.
 Break this hit and we have the position.
 We can make it better by using a custom channel instead of `visibility`.